BOOKS BY LAURIE GREEN

 Exploring the meaning of the parables for their own inner-city setting, they draw out a stunning analysis of the urban dilemma and discover a moving, powerful theology with which to confront and change the problems which blight peoples' lives and make the teachings of Jesus live in their locality.

 A THING CALLED ASTON

 Other contributors include Michael Fox, John Perumbalath, Sue Hutson & Brian Castle

 The new urban areas are reshaping much of Britain.
 Those who live, work or minister within them are not only at the cutting edge of new forms of built environment, they must also discover new ways of being community and contemplate new expressions of Church.
 All this demands careful and bold analysis and creative theological reflection.
 While powerful global economic forces are changing our landscapes, human beings have to wrestle with themes of belonging and identity.
 The gospel engages with these human narratives, driving and shaping a Christian search for alternative perspectives and practices.
 What are the appropriate building projects, mission programmes and lifestyles that will be effective in meeting the challenges of these urban settlements?
 How should other areas respond?

-The writers of this book have worked together as a group, mapping the new situation, analysing their findings and drawing out those themes which demand attention, making it possible to reflect theologically about the challenges of our newly built urban developments.
+The writers have mapped the new situation, analysed their findings and drawn out themes which demand attention, reflecting theologically about the challenges of our newly built urban developments.

 God in the Inner City, Urban Theology Unit, New City Series, Sheffield, 1992